H1d3r/soxy/README.md

 - a telnet interface to read/write the clipboard of the remote machine;
-- a SOCKS5 proxy which permits to open connections on client's side as if it was opened in the remote machine.
+- a SOCKS5 proxy which permits to open connections on client's side as if it was opened in the remote machine;
+- a port forwarding to bind TCP ports on client's side which will connect to configuration defined hosts and ports from the remote machine.

 soxy is a more stable, complete and modular alternative to existing tools such as [SocksOverRDP](https://github.com/nccgroup/SocksOverRDP),